JohanAlvedal/PumpSteer/docs/ROADMAP.md

- PumpSteer Roadmap
+# PumpSteer Roadmap

-## Current Version: 2.0.x — Stable
+## Current Version: 2.1.0 — Observability & Architecture

-Version 2.0 delivered a stable, predictable, and well-architected control system.
-The 2.0.x series continues with bug fixes and incremental hardening.
+Version 2.1 builds on the stable 2.0 foundation by improving observability, making forecast reasoning visible in the dashboard, and laying the groundwork for smarter preheat decisions in future versions.

 ### Delivered in 2.0.x